PhMajerus/FIGfonts/README.md

 ### phm-beyondneo-mono
 ![phm-beyondneo-mono](images/phm-beyondneo-mono.png)

 This font is inspired by the look of ST/Roy/SAC Beyond, but using just 5 rows by taking advantage of Unicode 13.0 Symbols for Legacy Computing.
-It supports the base characters set.
+It supports the base ASCII characters set.

 This version of called "mono" for monochrome because it is designed without any ANSI/VT escape sequence, but other versions are planned that will provide colors.